sylabs/singularity-cri-userdocs/basic_usage.rst

 	$ kubectl get deploy
 	$ kubectl get svc

-If everything is file you should be able to access file server.
+If everything is file you should be able to access the file server via NodePort service.